caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <td width="326" valign="top" style="border-style: none solid solid; border-color: -moz-use-text-color windowtext windowtext; border-width: medium 1pt 1pt; padding: 0cm 5.4pt; width: 244.45pt;">

-<span lang="EN-GB">WinSCP is launched showing the windows directory on the left side and the “pi” user home directory of the Raspberry on the right side of the window</span>
+<span lang="EN-GB">WinSCP is launched showing the windows directory on the left side and the â€œpiâ€ user home directory of the Raspberry on the right side of the window</span>

 </td>